ecadlabs/taquito/docs/quick_start.md

 ---
-title: Quick start
+title: QuickStart
 author: Simon Boissonneault-Robert
 ---

-:::warning v7 Breaking changes
+::: warning v7 Breaking changes
-Taquito version 7, which supports the Tezos "delphi" protocol has some breaking changes.
-If you are upgrading from an earlier version to v7 please read the [v7 upgrade guide](v7_breaking_changes.md)
+Taquito version 7, which supports the Tezos Delphi protocol, has some breaking changes.
+If you are upgrading from an earlier version to V7, please read the [v7 upgrade guide](v7_breaking_changes.md)
 :::

 ## Installing Taquito using npm